javaos74/uipath-langchain-python/docs/chat_models.md

 # UiPath chat models

-UiPath provides two chat models `UiPathAzureChatOpenAI` and `UiPathNormalizedChatModel`.
+UiPath provides two chat models `UiPathAzureChatOpenAI` and `UiPathChat`.
 These are compatible with langgraph as drop in replacements.
 You do not need to add tokens from OpenAI or Anthropic, usage of these chat models will consume `AI Units` on your account.

 ## UiPathAzureChatOpenAI